Kyrobi/Cynagen/Wiki_Files/OtherInformation.md

 There is also a maximum amount for each individual mobs.
 For example, in a single chunk, you may ONLY have up to a maximum of 10 turtles.
 The amount for each individual mobs are different.

-There is also a maximum overall mobs allowed in a chunk.
-Currently, you are allowed to have a combined total of 60 passive / semi-passive mobs (total) and 60 aggressive mobs.
-This means the MAXIMUM mobs you can have in a single given chunk is 120 mobs.

 At the current time, name tagged mobs won't despawn when the mob limit is reached.